RSDKModding/RSDKv3-Decompilation/dependencies/mac/README.md

 ## Customization

-If you're debugging the engine, best to just open the XCode project directly and run it through the debugging process.However, if you have the Command Line Tools and want to play games using it, run `xcodebuild -project RSDKv3.xcodeproj -scheme RSDKv3 DSTROOT="./build" archive` to create the app.
+If you're debugging the engine, best to just open the XCode project directly and run it through the debugging process.However, if you have the Command Line Tools and want to play games using it, run `xcodebuild -project RSDKv3.xcodeproj -scheme RSDKv3 DSTROOT="./build" -configuration Release DEPLOYMENT_LOCATION=YES` to create the app.

 * You can still apply flags for compiling by appending the line `OTHER_CFLAGS=` and then the list of flags.
 All of the flags except for the last two represent bools where `0` is false and `1` is true.
 The last two flags take string arguments.